Probabilistic context-free grammar

-Grammar theory to model symbol strings originated from work in computational linguistics aiming to understand the structure of natural languages.
-Probabilistic context free grammars (PCFGs) have been applied in probabilistic modeling of RNA structures almost 40 years after they were introduced in computational linguistics.

-PCFGs extend context-free grammars similar to how hidden Markov models extend regular grammars.
+In theoretical linguistics and computational linguistics, probabilistic context free grammars (PCFGs) extend context-free grammars, similar to how hidden Markov models extend regular grammars.
 Each production is assigned a probability.
 The probability of a derivation (parse) is the product of the probabilities of the productions used in that derivation.
 These probabilities can be viewed as parameters of the model, and for large problems it is convenient to learn these parameters via machine learning.
 A probabilistic grammar's validity is constrained by context of its training dataset.

-PCFGs have application in areas as diverse as natural language processing to the study the structure of RNA molecules and design of programming languages.
+PCFGs originated from grammar theory, and have application in areas as diverse as natural language processing to the study the structure of RNA molecules and design of programming languages.
 Designing efficient PCFGs has to weigh factors of scalability and generality.
 Issues such as grammar ambiguity must be resolved.
 The grammar design affects results accuracy.
 Grammar parsing algorithms have various time and memory requirements.

 Definitions

 Derivation: The process of recursive generation of strings from a grammar.

 Parsing: Finding a valid derivation using an automaton.

 Parse Tree: The alignment of the grammar to a sequence.